SolidSoftwareServices/AutoBatcher/README.md

     ...
 ```

-Simplest possible example of a processor of batch chunks:
+Simplest possible example of a processor of batch chunks where you can define the payload to execute for each chunk: send request, compute,...

 ```csharp
 	class BatchChunkProcessor : IBatchChunkProcessor<int>